Staurakios (eunuch): Clash with Constantine VI

 In 788, Staurakios is recorded as attending as a judge in the bride show for the 17-year-old Constantine VI, along with Irene and the young Byzantine emperor himself.
 Maria of Amnia was chosen, although Constantine was unhappy about the breaking up of his earlier betrothal with Rotrude, Charlemagne's daughter.
 From this point on, he began to resent his mother's control over state affairs and the power of her eunuch officials.
 Along with a few trusted conspirators, Constantine planned to arrest Staurakios and exile him to Sicily, while he would assume his position as effective co-ruler of the Byzantine Empire.
-Their plans were preempted by Staurakios, however: he persuaded Irene to arrest, torture, exile or imprison Constantine's associates, while Constantine himself was placed under house arrest.
+Their plans were pre-empted by Staurakios, however: he persuaded Irene to arrest, torture, exile or imprison Constantine's associates, while Constantine himself was placed under house arrest.
 Next, Irene demanded of the army an oath of loyalty, whose wording placed her before her son in precedence.
 This demand provoked a mutiny by the soldiers of the Armeniac Theme, which then spread throughout the Anatolian armies, which assembled in Bithynia and demanded Emperor Constantine's release.
 Bowing to their pressure, Irene capitulated and Constantine was installed as sole ruler in December 790.
 Among Constantine's first acts was to have Staurakios flogged, tonsured, and exiled to the Armeniac Theme, while all other eunuch officials were likewise exiled.

 Irene remained confined in a palace at the Harbour of Eleutherios in the capital and retained her formal title as empress.
 Then, on 15 January 792, for reasons not clear, she was recalled to the imperial palace with her title as empress and co-ruler confirmed and her name restored in the imperial acclamations.
-Staurakios too seems to have been recalled and, along with Irene, again took an active role in the governance of the state.
+Staurakios, too, seems to have been recalled and, along with Irene, again took an active role in the governance of the state.
+On his mother's re-entry, Constantine was either more occupied with his personal amusements or overseeing the army for campaigns, thus leaving the household, government, and finances to her and her eunuchs.
+Moreover, he consulted her or the men around him about all his plans and made important decisions with their consent.
 This turn of events drove the Armeniacs once again to mutiny, but their commander, Alexios Mosele, was in Constantinople.
 Despite guarantees of safety, Mosele was imprisoned and later blinded at the instigation of Irene and Staurakios, both eager to take revenge for his role in their overthrow in 790.